Glass Elevator

 most recent public notes

-For middle grade — novels and graphic novels — I lean toward mysteries and puzzles.
-Light spookiness is okay, but nothing too scary or creepy for me, please!
+For middle-grade (novels and GNs), I lean toward mysteries and puzzles.
+Light spookiness is okay, but nothing too scary creepy for me, please!
+Think THE GHOST OF SPRUCE POINT by Nancy Tandon (@nancytandon.bsky.social, one of my clients) and GHOST SQUAD by Claribel A. Ortega. #MSWL

 03